Vietnam.vn - Nền tảng quảng bá Việt Nam

 VTC NewsVTC News18/11/2024

-On November 18, US Defense Secretary Lloyd Austin and his Philippine counterpart, Gilberto Teodoro, signed a new military intelligence sharing agreement between the two countries.
-This agreement is expected to deepen the defense relationship and help the two countries deal with common security challenges in the region.
+On November 18, US Defense Secretary Lloyd Austin and his Philippine counterpart, Gilberto Teodoro, signed a new military intelligence-sharing agreement between the two countries.
+This agreement is expected to deepen defense relations and help the two countries address common security challenges in the region.

-According to Reuters , the General Security of Military Intelligence Agreement or GSOMIA will facilitate the exchange of classified information by the US and Philippine militaries through secure channels.
+According to Reuters , the General Security of Military Intelligence Agreement, or GSOMIA, will facilitate the exchange of classified information between the U.S. and Philippine militaries through secure channels.

 US Defense Secretary Lloyd Austin and his Philippine counterpart, Gilberto Teodoro, signed a new intelligence agreement in Manila on November 18.
 (Photo: CNA)